An Interview with Rabbi Dr. Moshe D. Tendler

 The difficulties of Jewish life in that period are perhaps best appreciated by examining what followed the initial “settling in.”
 Once upon a time, I gave a lecture in my shul in which I said that we fell victim to the three A’s – “affluence,” “acceptance,” and “assimilation” – but, unlike the AAA, these A’s did not protect us.
 Nowadays, after being in Yeshiva all these years and watching what is happening, I have added an I for “irreverence.”
 There is nothing that is kadosh (sacred), nothing that is out of bounds for discussion.

 In order to appreciate the losses on the Lower East Side, you have to understand the cultural milieu at the time.
 My mother, a”h, would ask me every Friday to go get vegetables for Shabbos.
 On Clinton St., which was close by, there were many pushcarts that sold vegetables.
 Far away was the Essex St. Market, which also sold vegetables.
 In the beginning, I would naturally walk to Clinton St., because it was closer.
 After a while, though, I switched to Essex St., because on Clinton St. there was a fellow who would always grab me by the ear and ask me, “Nu, vos hostu haynt gelernt?”
 (What did you learn today?)
 He was a talmid chacham but he made a living by selling vegetables.
 (We all knew to avoid Clinton St. after that and go to Essex St. instead.)
 Similarly, my father, z”l, who was the rav in the Kaminetzer Shul and a rosh yeshivah at RJJ for 43 years, gave a Chummash class in the shul every Friday night, and so many people would come that there were police assigned to direct the crowds.
-Many of these people were truly learned and interested in Torah.
+Many of these people were truly learned and interested in Torah (by aldridge).
 Over time, though, all of this petered out.
 Affluence took over, people moved to the suburbs, the Jewish community changed and really was no more.

 What was the denominational scene like back then?
 Were there major problems between Orthodox, Conservative, and Reform Jews?
 Were the communities able to come together on any issues?